Arnaud De Bruyn (ESSEC Business School, France)

 |COLLOQUIUM FEE & REGISTRATION

 The Colloquium fee is 260 Euros and includes:

 Participants have to register to the Colloquium via a special link that will be communicated after notification of acceptance.

 Registration is required for students to participate in the Colloquium.
 The Colloquium is a closed event.
 Only the students who submitted a paper and whose paper has been accepted for presentation are allowed to attend.

 Please keep in mind that the Colloquium and the Main Conference are separate events, with each one its submission deadline, registration fee and procedure.

 However, students accepted to participate in the colloquium and wishing to attend the EMAC Conference only have to pay 50% of the conference fee.
-The remaining 50% are covered by EMAC (details on how to benefit from this special discount will be available later).
+The remaining 50% are covered by EMAC (details on how to benefit from this special discount will be sent to the accepted students).